 It’s a great marketing idea and at the same time, it’s a beast!
 So scope management becomes a really big part of my job as I start developing marketing that can be accessed through newer features.Writamvar Bugga

-In other words, digital marketing is often the next phase of the original delivered digital project.
+In other words, digital marketing is often the next phase of the digital project, after it's been delivered.
 It falls perfectly under your digital project management umbrella, as you are now directing the execution of compelling social media and marketing campaigns for your client.
 This next phase may require specialized digital marketing project management tools.